shaadmhd/Automation/README.md

     *(You can add other columns, but these two are mandatory for the script to work.)*
 4.  **Important:** **Save and close the `leads.xlsx` file.** The script cannot run if the Excel file is open.

-### 2. Add the other details you would want to add to your leads.
+### 2. Configure Default Lead Details (Optional - If you want to change default form values)

+This section allows you to customize the default values that the script fills into the "Add Lead" form.

 1. In VS Code, in the left-hand Explorer panel, click on `automate_leads.py` to open the script in the editor.
-2. From line 20 to line 38 is the most important part of the automation where you'll need to make changes everyday to add in your leads(not necessasarily).
-3. As you can see, this part of the script has the necessary details of the form which needs to be filled here manually once, that it'll repeat the same datials again and again so that you dont have to☺️.
-4. Change the values as needed and make sure you dont make any changes any where else.
-Just change the values inside the "" and leave the rest as it is.
-If any personal changes required, then you know who's there to help you out with that😜.

-**Important:** Before you try to automate it, make sure that when you log in to the workfreaks.app, you are in "edit employee" page.
-When you log in, if it is 'Job List' page then it won't work.
-You'll need to manually overide this step to automate the process.
-Go to line 145 for the steps to fix this.
+2. Scroll down to the section that defines `DEFAULT_COUNTRY_CODE`, `DEFAULT_LEAD_TYPE`, etc. (roughly from line 20 to line 38, but check your script for exact lines).
+    ```python
+    # Example snippet:
+    DEFAULT_COUNTRY_CODE = "India (91)"
+    DEFAULT_LEAD_TYPE = "Job Seeker"
+    # ... and so on for other default values
+    ```
+3. Change the values inside the double-quotes (`""`) as needed. **Do not modify anything else in this section or elsewhere in the code.** For example, to change the default lead type to "Candidate", you would change `DEFAULT_LEAD_TYPE = "Job Seeker"` to `DEFAULT_LEAD_TYPE = "Candidate"`.
+4.  **Save the `automate_leads.py` file** after making any changes (`File > Save` or `Ctrl+S`).

-### 3. Run the Automation Script
+### 3. Run the Automation Script (Recommended Method)

-1. There are multiple ways to run this file.
-Here are the two ways I would recommend.

-#### a.
-Clicking the file from the  folder.

-1. This is the simplest method.
-Basicialy after filling in all the necessary details into the script, close everything and then click on the file.
-This would automatically start to work and do its job.
-The con is that, you might not get to see the error, if something goes wrong.
-Which is why I would recommend the next step atleast for the first time.
+This is the most reliable way to run the script and see any potential errors.

+1. In VS Code, ensure `automate_leads.py` is open in the editor.
+2. Look for the **"Run Python File"** button in the **top-right corner of VS Code**.
+It typically looks like a green play arrow (▶️).
+    *(Screenshot example: Show VS Code editor with `automate_leads.py` open and the "Run Python File" button highlighted)*
+3.  **Click this button.**
+    * Alternatively, you can go to the `Run` menu at the top, and select `Run Without Debugging` (or press `Ctrl + F5`).
-2. The script will start running in the Command Prompt or Terminal.
+4. The script will start running in the integrated terminal at the bottom of VS Code.
 You will see progress messages like "Successfully logged in," "Processing Lead 1/X," etc.
-3. A new Microsoft Edge browser window will open and begin the automation process. **Do NOT interact with this browser window while the script is running.** Let it work automatically.
-4.

-#### b.
-Open the Project in VS Code

-1. For this method, Open Command prompt on your PC and then type 'cd "the location of the code"'.
-For example if the code is in desktop then the location directory for my pc looks like 'C:\Users\shaad\OneDrive\Desktop'.
-Instead of 'shaad', it'll be your pc's username
-2. After that, type 'python "code file name"'.
-Here for instance its 'python automate_leads.py'.
-This will start running your script automatically.
-3. The script will start running in the Command Prompt or Terminal.
-You will see progress messages like "Successfully logged in," "Processing Lead 1/X," etc.
-4. A new Microsoft Edge browser window will open and begin the automation process. **Do NOT interact with this browser window while the script is running.** Let it work automatically.
+5. A new Microsoft Edge browser window will open and begin the automation process. **Do NOT interact with this browser window while the script is running.** Let it work automatically.
-5.

-### 3. Monitor Progress and Results
+### 4. Monitor Progress and Results

 * Keep an eye on the output in the VS Code terminal.
 It will show you the status of each lead being processed (e.g., "Lead 'Sham' added successfully!").
 * Once all leads are processed, the script will finish, and the browser will close automatically.